 Sterzl: That depends entirely on use.
 Basically neither more nor less often.
 A chain is especially stressed when riding off-road or if gears are not shifted smoothly enough.

 Where should I lubricate the chain – at the front sprocket or at the rear?

 Sterzl: Neither of these.
 When applying lube, care must be taken that the brake discs are not contaminated or the sprocket gummed up.
 It is therefore best to spray where the chain runs freely.
 It is best to remove excess lube with a rag or soft cloth.

 How should I care for my eBike during the winter if it is not used for some weeks or months?

 Sterzl: It should be clean and lightly lubricated, the chain and exposed aluminium parts treated with suitable care products.
-Battery and display should be removed and stored in a dry place at room temperature, ideally between zero and 20 degrees.
+Battery and display should be removed and stored in a dry place at room temperature, ideally between 10 and 20 degrees.
 It is important for the battery to have a residual charging capacity of between 30 and 60 percent.

 What if I also use the eBike in winter?

 Sterzl: Simply remove the salt from spray water or snow after riding and allow to dry well.
 Don't worry, eBikes are very robust.

 Harald Sterzl has five years of experience in specialised bicycle retail; he worked for an international bicycle manufacturer for 12 years, most recently as service manager and has been a technical representative for Bosch eBike Systems for four years.